Fundamentals of Mohs Surgery Course

 Participants will divide their instructional time between lectures, histopathology presentations, small group discussions, and independent or “team” review of Mohs cases in the microscope lab.

-Stay tuned for course brochure with specific course objectives, hotel reservation information and detailed fee structure.
+Stay tuned for a course brochure with specific course objectives, hotel reservation information, and a detailed fee structure.

-Discounted registration fees will apply to physicians registering for combined Dermatopathology and Fundamentals of Mohs Surgery courses.
-Additional discounts apply for current ASMS members.
+Discounted registration fees will apply to current ASMS members.
 If interested in joining the ASMS in conjunction with course registration, please contact us at 800-616-ASMS (2767) to determine your eligibility for membership.